decred/dcrdocs/docs/advanced/secure-setup.md

     dtoverlay=disable-bt
     ```

-    This will disable the wifi and Bluetooth from booting.
+    This will disable the wifi and Bluetooth from being initialized when the system boots.

 You can now copy over `~/copytob.tar.gz` to a writeable volume.